 Templates and guides are available for free on our website.
-We have provided you with direct access to some related guides in our Helpful Guides at the end of this article.
+We have provided you with direct access to some related guides at the end of this article.

 In these communications you should focus on the positives – your achievements and the skills you may have developed and the mutual desire to find a means of reaching resolution.
 Whilst there is likely to be a need to discuss the harassment itself it is often best not to go into details, particularly if this is likely to focus attention on differences of opinion.